dimou-gk/KG-Fraud-Detection/README.md

 **Components:**

-1) model, which contains the inital experiments done with simple ML algorithms without the KG or ensemble learning.
+1) thesis, which contains the inital experiments done with simple ML algorithms without the KG or ensemble learning.
 This is purely a first attempt to compare it with the results of the finalized model.